-Wireless Mesh Networks (WMNs) can provide seamless broadband connectivity to network users, with the advantage of low setup and maintenance costs.
-To support next-generation applications with real-time requirements, however, these networks must provide improved Quality of Service guarantees.
-Most current mesh network routing protocols are adapted from MANET protocols, and do not optimize for mesh network properties.
-In this paper, we propose QUORUM (QUality Of service RoUting in wireless Mesh networks), a routing protocol optimized for WMNs that addresses these drawbacks.
+Abstract Wireless mesh networks (WMNs) can provide seamless broadband connectivity to network users with low setup and maintenance costs.
+To support nextgeneration applications with real-time requirements, however, these networks must provide improved quality of service guarantees.
+Current mesh protocols use techniques that fail to accurately predict the performance of end-to-end paths, and do not optimize performance based on knowledge of mesh network structures.
+In this paper, we propose QUORUM, a routing protocol optimized for WMNs that provides accurate QoS properties by correctly predicting delay and loss characteristics of data traffic.
 QUORUM integrates a novel end-to-end packet delay estimation mechanism with stability-aware routing policies, allowing it to more accurately follow QoS requirements while minimizing misbehavior of selfish nodes.